kitcotros/se_project_spots/README.md

 # Project 3: Spots

 This is the third project of the fulltime Software Engineering program at TripleTen.
 It is the profile page of a social media website named Spots.
-A main focus of this project was responsive design.

 ### Project Features